 Educational planning is the process of preparing for your post-secondary education.
-Effective educational planning enables you to make a smooth transition from high school or military service to college or further technical education.
+Effective educational planning enables you to make a smooth transition from high school to college, further technical education or military service.
 A good educational plan will provide you and your family with a map of your future education and career goals.

-One of the most important decisions you will make in this process is deciding which college or technical school you will attend to prepare yourself for a career.
+The definition of educational planning varies by each student's needs but one of the most important decisions you will make in this process is deciding which college or technical school to attend in preparation for a career.
 You must decide which school will provide the best training for the profession you have chosen.
 Other important issues are whether the school you are interested in is accredited by a recognized accrediting agency and if the school will be a good fit for your personal interests and talents.

-A college education requires significant financial expenditure each year you are in school.
-If you wait until registration day to think about how your are going to pay for your education, you will find yourself facing a serious financial problem.
+A college education requires significant financial expenditures each year you are in school.
+If you wait until registration day to think about how you are going to pay for your education, you will find yourself facing a serious financial problem.
 The high cost of a college education makes effective educational planning imperative.
-Potential students must consider the cost of tuition, books, housing, lab fees and vehicle expenses and fees over the entire period they plan to be in school.
+Prospective students must consider the cost of tuition, books, housing, lab fees and vehicle expenses over the entire period they plan to be in school.

 Application for School

 Successful application to college requires thorough advance planning.
-Potential students must consider admission requirements, financial aid possibilities and restrictions on the transfer of previously earned college credit.
-Most colleges also have application deadlines that must be met for your application to be considered for the term you are seeking to begin classes.
-An additional major concern when apply for entrance to college are any undergraduate admission tests you must complete before your application can be considered complete.
+Interested students must consider admission requirements, financial aid possibilities and any dual enrollment courses taken during high school.
+Most colleges also have application and financial aid deadlines that must be met for your application to be considered for your first term.
+An additional major concern when applying for acceptance to college are any undergraduate admission tests you must complete before your application can be considered to be complete.

 Colleges require that you submit an original essay that provides the admission review staff with information about yourself.
-The essay allows colleges to become better acquainted with you as a prospective student separately from the objective information you provided on your college application forms.
+Part of the definition of educational planning looks at the college application essay.
+The essay allows colleges to become better acquainted with you as a prospective student separate from the objective information you provided on your college application forms.
 Your essay may discuss significant experiences that have shaped your life or serious personal challenges you have faced.
 Other acceptable topics include diversity, significant accomplishments or important people who have affected your life.